keu/docs/astro/add-user.md

 3. Click **Edit** next to the user name:

 4. Optional.
 Edit the user's name and role.
-See [User permissions](user-permissions.md).
+See [Update Workspace roles](user-permissions.md#update-workspace-roles).

 5. If you've updated the user's role, click **Update member**.
 To delete the user, click **Remove member**.